caktus/guidebook/source/frontend-docs.rst

 Comment style
 -------------

+An ES6 class can be documented by adding a JSDoc comment to its constructor.
+Note that while this JSDoc comment is applied to the constructor method, it will be treated as documentation for the class itself and listed in the doc index as such.

-An ES6 module can be documented by adding a JSDoc comment to its constructor.
-This comment includes a brief prose description of the class's nature; it explicitly identifies the function as a constructor using ``@constructs``; it spells out the type of its single required parameter, ``options``, and the attribute ``id`` that it
+The class documentation comment includes a brief prose description of the class's nature; it explicitly identifies the function as a constructor using ``@constructs``; it spells out the type of its single required parameter, ``options``, and the attribute ``id`` that it